Bail and surety

-If you are sent for trial in the Special Criminal Court you cannot get bail unless the Director of Public Prosecutions directs otherwise.
+If you are sent for trial in the Special Criminal Court you cannot get bail unless the Director of Public Prosecutions allows it.

-When you are brought before the District Court, the judge may either remand you in custody or release you conditionally when you enter into a bail bond with or without surety.
+When you are brought before the District Court, the judge can hold you in custody or release you conditionally when you enter into a bail bond (with or without surety).
 The amount of money specified in the bail bond is set by the judge.

-The Director of Public Prosecutions can appeal the decision to grant you bail or the conditions of your bail to the High Court.
+The Director of Public Prosecutions can appeal to the High Court if it is unhappy with decision to grant you bail, or the conditions of your bail.

 If the District Court refuses bail, you will be remanded in custody.
 You can appeal the decision to the High Court.

 The District Court cannot grant you bail if you are charged with:

 - Certain offences under the Offences Against the State Act 1939

 - Certain offences under the Official Secrets Act 1963